United States Congress transgender bathroom dispute: Capitol bathroom bans

 On November 18, 2024, Mace introduced a resolution to ban transgender people from using bathrooms other than those of their sex assigned at birth at the U.S. Capitol, in anticipation of the swearing in of Sarah McBride, who is the first trans person elected to Congress.
-Mace misgendered McBride in several statements, and said it was “offensive” for a trans woman to think of herself as her equal.
+Mace misgendered McBride in several statements, and said it was "offensive" for a trans woman to think of herself as her equal.
 She confirmed that McBride was "absolutely" the target of her bathroom resolution.
-Talking to Leland Vittert, Mace announced that she will "fight like hell" to exclude McBride from women's restrooms on the Capitol.
+Talking to Leland Vittert, Mace announced that she would "fight like hell" to exclude McBride from women's restrooms on the Capitol.
 Mace's 2024 House resolution would prevent McBride from using "single-sex facilities".
 H. Res.
 1579 was entitled, "Prohibiting Members, officers, and employees of the House from using single-sex facilities other than those corresponding to their biological sex, and for other purposes."
 Mary Miller and Matt Rosendale co-sponsored her bathroom resolution.

-Mike Johnson's bathroom ban extends to trans and non-binary staff members, interns and any visitors, including members of the public.
+Mike Johnson's bathroom ban extends to trans and non-binary staff members, interns, and any visitors, including members of the public.
 The ban was renewed when the 119th United States Congress convened on January 3, 2025.

 Bill expansion

 One day after the bathroom bill, Marjorie Taylor Greene expressed her chagrin that Mace's bill did not go far enough.
 Greene told reporter Pablo Manríquez, "I support a resolution that keeps all biological men out of women's bathrooms, locker rooms, and private places.
 Not only here in the Capitol complex, our office buildings, but all taxpayer-funded facilities".
 Two days later, Mace announced a new expanded House resolution to ban "Biological Men from Women's Spaces on All Federal Property".
 The broader bill was "H.R.10186 - To prohibit individuals from accessing or using single-sex facilities on Federal property other than those corresponding to their biological sex, and for other purposes".
-Michael Rulli and Marjorie Taylor Greene announced their support with co-sponsorship.
+Michael Rulli and Marjorie Taylor Greene announced their support and co-sponsorship.

 Protests

 Demonstrators protested the Capitol bathroom ban that requires birth-based bathroom usage on December 5, 2024.
-Capitol Police arrested 15 people protesters including Chelsea Manning and Raquel Willis.
+Capitol Police arrested 15 protesters, including Chelsea Manning and Raquel Willis.
 Manning said: "I'm here today because every person deserves dignity and respect, both in daily life and in more symbolic places like the U.S. Capitol."
 The protesters chanted, "Democrats, grow a spine!"
 Willis said: "In the 2024 election, trans folks were left to fend for ourselves after nearly $200 million of attack ads were disseminated across the United States."

-Nancy Mace addressed the protesters with a transphobic slur.
+Mace addressed the protesters with a transphobic slur.
 Mace posted on X, "The trannies came, they saw and they did not conquer during their protest", which was labeled "hateful conduct" by X staff.
 Mace also used a bullhorn to issue a Miranda warning to the protestors.